 by Lauren Hill ’21

 The average 2019 high school student is faced with the pressures of school, sports, family and personal issues, and extracurriculars daily.
 All these things can have detrimental effects on students’ emotional and mental health.
-Beginning of this month, Sherwood will take a step to help students cope with stressors and address their concerns about mental, emotional and social health through a new program called The Net.
+At the beginning of this month, Sherwood will take a step to help students cope with stressors and address their concerns about mental, emotional, and social health through a new program called The Net.

 Science teacher Rebekah Harrison has aided in bringing The Net to fruition.
 As she has experience as a counselor, she will supervise and support students who decide to use the room, and can offer valuable advice to students who need it.
 She views The Net as a very positive way for students to receive proactive and positive support.
 “I really hope to diminish the stigma associated with mental illness and mental health and create a space for students to come in a feel comfortable, where they can destress,” said Harrison.